 Coordinates: N 54.30409, W 3.09771

 Blawith Common is a large area of attractive Common land either side of the A5084 road.
 Towards Coniston Water, a picturesque and peaceful lakeshore access area has some open grass and shingle beaches overlooking the southern end of the lake.
 The lakeshore in the vicinity has open access and is a great place to explore with rocky outcrops and trees overlooking the appealing shore.
 From the parking area it is a short walk down a rough path to the lakeshore.
 The area is a real hidden gem being quite secluded and well away from the road.
-Across the road some wonderful footpaths through bracken take you up into the low hills where you will find fabulous views, Beacon Fell and Beacon Tarn.
-There are a couple of additional parking areas further along the road which also have paths down to the shore.
+Across the road, some wonderful footpaths through bracken take you up into the low hills where you will find fabulous views, Beacon Fell and Beacon Tarn.
+There are a couple of additional rough parking areas further along the road which also have paths down to the shore.
 Free roadside parking but no facilities.

 Leave the parking area and turn left on the A5084.
 The road continues across the attractive Blawith Common, past bracken covered hills with views over the southern end of Coniston Water.
 Shortly, cross a cattle grid and enter the small settlement of Water Yeat where you take a left turn at the minor cross roads, signposted to ‘East of Lake’.
 This short section of very narrow road soon crosses the River Crake (which drains Coniston Water) and meets a T junction where you turn left.
 The ‘East of Lake’ road gives good views towards the Coniston mountain range in the distance and soon passes through the small village of High Nibthwaite.
 Beyond this the southern end of Coniston Water appears again on the left and there are continued glimpses of the lake along the following attractive section through trees.
 The road is quite narrow and some care is needed.
-In a short distance arrive at Low Peel Near with its open beach on the left and adjacent roadside parking.
+Approx 1 mile beyond High Nibthwaite, arrive at Low Peel Near with its open beach on the left and adjacent roadside parking.

 Low Peel Near